hipe/tmx/beauty_salon/test/fixture-files/ruby-current-version/README.md

-as it stands, anyway, we use the 'parser' gem's "current version" default and it itself is emitting the warning about using `2.4.0`-compliant syntax on our `2.4.1` code, which so far hasn't caused any issues. (near #open [#020])
+as it stands, anyway, we use the 'parser' gem's "current version" default and it itself is emitting the warning about using `2.4.0`-compliant syntax on our `2.4.1` code, which so far hasn't caused any issues. (near #open [#020]) (EDIT: apparently exactly one small issue in our entire corpus)